 Our Company is committed to diversity in all its forms in working environment, where there is mutual trust and respect and where everyone feels responsible for the performance and reputation of the Company on one hand and their self-development on the other.
-We recruit, employ and promote employees on the sole basis of qualifications and abilities needed for the work to be performed without discrimination in terms of caste, creed, race, gender, religion or economic status.
+We recruit, employ and promote employees on the sole basis of qualifications and abilities needed for the work to be performed without discrimination in terms of caste, creed, race, gender or religion.